Pakistan ‘offers’ zero-tariff bilateral trade to US

-ISLAMABAD: Pakistan has proposed a zero-tariff bilateral trade agreement with the United States (US) after President Donald Trump expressed his intent to substantially boost trade with Pakistan and India.
+Pakistan has proposed a zero-tariff bilateral trade agreement with the United States (US) following President Donald Trump’s intent to ‘substantially’ boost trade with Pakistan, ARY News reported citing sources.

 The Pakistani proposal suggests that both countries enter into an agreement with zero tariffs on selected tariff lines, based on mutual interests, to expand bilateral trade across multiple sectors, the sources said.
 The move aims to strengthen economic ties and boost trade between the two countries.